YeDeheng/bitgpu/README.md

 BitGPU is implemented in Ubuntu 14.04.
+BitGPU is released under the GNU General Public License (GPL).

 #### Prerequisites
 To use the code, please install and configure: